-According to GlobalData, Peru is the world’s second-largest producer of copper, with output of 2,365kt in 2022, up by 3% on 2021.
+According to GlobalData, Peru is the world’s second-largest producer of copper in 2022, with output up by 3% on 2021.
 Over the five years to 2021, production from Peru decreased by a CAGR of 1.53% and is expected to rise by a CAGR of 6% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Peru Copper Mining to 2026 report.
 Buy the report here.

 Leading producers of copper in Peru are Freeport-McMoRan, Grupo Mexico, Glencore, China Minmetals, BHP and Sumitomo Metal Mining.
-Freeport-McMoRan's output was 538.46kt in 2021, up by 20% on 2020.
-Grupo Mexico produced 424.69kt, a decrease of 4%, and output from Glencore was 289.53kt, a decrease of 5% on the previous year.
+During 2020-2021, Freeport-McMoRan's output was up by 20%, Grupo Mexico's output decreased by 4%, while output from Glencore decreased by 5%.

 For more detailed analysis of copper in Peru, buy the report here.